 Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon S3 using standard SQL.
-With a few clicks in the AWS Management Console, customers can point Athena at their data stored in S3 and begin using standard SQL to run ad-hoc queries and get results in seconds.
+With a few clicks in the AWS Management Console, customers can point Athena at their data stored in S3 and begin using standard SQL to run interactive queries and get results in seconds.
 Athena is serverless, so there is no infrastructure to setup or manage, and customers pay only for the queries they run.
-You can use Athena to process logs, perform ad-hoc analysis, and run interactive queries.
+You can use Athena to process logs, perform data analytics, and run interactive queries.
 Athena scales automatically – executing queries in parallel – so results are fast, even with large datasets and complex queries.

 Serverless.
 Zero infrastructure.
 Zero administration.

 Amazon Athena is serverless, so there is no infrastructure to manage.
 You don’t need to worry about configuration, software updates, failures or scaling your infrastructure as your datasets and number of users grow.
 Athena automatically takes care of all of this for you, so you can focus on the data, not the infrastructure.

 To get started, log into the Athena console, define your schema using the console wizard or by entering DDL statements, and immediately start querying using the built-in query editor.
 You can also use AWS Glue to automatically crawl data sources to discover data and populate your Data Catalog with new and modified table and partition definitions.
 Results are displayed in the console within seconds, and automatically written to a location of your choice in S3.
 You can also download them to your desktop.
 With Athena, there’s no need for complex ETL jobs to prepare your data for analysis.
 This makes it easy for anyone with SQL skills to quickly analyze large-scale datasets.